henryhyw/henryhyw.github.io/menu/education.md

 Here’s a snapshot of my academic path and the experiences that have shaped my learning.

+## My Work Ethos

+I wouldn’t call myself a super hardworking student; in fact, I often look for shortcuts.
+However, when it comes to things I’m passionate about, I dive in deep and never deliberately take shortcuts.
+I love immersing myself in the things I care about and put in every effort to excel at them.
+With that being said, in most computer science courses, I spent far more time than others exploring those interesting concepts beyond the textbook.

 ---

 ## The University of Hong Kong